joheli/copyfiles/README.md

 # copyfiles.py

-This python script copies files to directories specified in a text file.
+This python script copies files and/or folders to directories specified in a text file.

 # Usage